 - Hands on history!
 We invite everyone to explore and handle objects and artifacts.
 Please keep safety in mind as some items on our sites can be breakable and sharp.

 - Help us keep the modern world at bay by limiting cell phone calls.
 But do feel free to take pictures or make video/audio recordings during your visit.
 Your pictures and recordings are intended for personal keepsakes only.
 If you would like to use these images for commercial purposes or in publications, please contact Plimoth Plantation’s PR Manager to obtain written permission: email@example.com or 508-746-1622 x8206

 - We kindly ask that you refrain from smoking in any of our buildings or exhibits

 Lost and found is located at the front desk of Plimoth Plantation and Mayflower II.
 You may contact them at 508-746-1622 ext.
 8609.

 Should an emergency arise, notify the nearest staff member, even if they are in costume.

 Plimoth Plantation rarely closes due to weather conditions.
 We suggest that you dress comfortably for the weather.
 If your school is cancelled, please send us a message at firstname.lastname@example.org and we will work with you to reschedule your trip.
 We do not schedule rain dates.

 For tips and techniques on preparing your students, please see our Field Trip Materials.

 And finally, have fun and learn something old with us today!
 Motivate students and children to think like historians by seeking many sources of information.
 Read signs, observe surroundings, and examine objects.
-Encourage your young explorers to interview Native staff and costumed role players depicting the original settlers of Plimoth Colony.
+Encourage your young explorers to interview Native staff and costumed colonial role players who portray the Pilgrims.